cyborghere/Referral-Invite-and-Reward-Bot-Free-/README.md

 ✅ Admin control panel (end contest, reset leaderboard, announce rankings) ✅ No technical setup needed – just add the bot!

+User sends /start
+├── If started with referral link
+│   ├── Extract contest_id and referrer_id from link
+│   ├── Check if user is already subscribed to contest's channel │   │   ├── If YES
+│   │   │   ├── DO NOT count referral (already subscribed)
+│   │   │   ├── Onboard user as participant
+│   │   │   ├── Send personal invite link
+│   │   │   └── Clearly explain contest:
+│   │   │       - Invite friends to win rewards
+│   │   │       - Track your leaderboard rank
+│   │   │       - Only valid referrals (not already subscribed) are counted
+│   │   └── If NO
+│   │       ├── Ask user to join the contest channel
+│   │       ├── Show "✅ I've Joined" button
+│   │       └── After confirmation:
+│   │           ├── Count referral
+│   │           └── Onboard user + share contest details and invite link
+│   └── Done
+└── If started without referral
+    ├── Check if user has an existing contest (by user_id) │   ├── If YES
+    │   │   ├── Show main menu with:
+    │   │   │   - Your contest link
+    │   │   │   - View leaderboard
+    │   │   │   - Remind participants
+    │   └── If NO
+    │       ├── Show welcome message using bot’s name │       └── Invite to start contest via /start_own_contest

 👨‍💼 Perfect For
 Trading groups